After spending the past week working in (and hiking around) Abu Dhabi, it was time for some fun. I checked out of my hotel on Sunday morning and left

 replaced a much older one.
 Being at the extreme northeastern tip of the Arabian Peninsula, Sur is a historic port and important boat-building center.

-Above center: The lighthouse / watchtower is the most iconic building in Sur.
+Above left: The lighthouse / watchtower is the most iconic building in Sur.

 Above right: The Old Town part of Sur in the evening.